yuunnn420/LineBot/README.md

 ## Setup
 #### Secret Data
-You should generate `./src/.env` file to set Environment Variables refer to our `.env.sample`.
+You should add a `./src/.env` file to set Environment Variables refer to our `.env.sample`.

-You should generate `./key.json` file of Google Cloud Keys.
+You should add a  `./key.json` file of Google Cloud Keys.

 #### Run Locally
 You can either setup https server or using `ngrok` as a proxy.